KaiHsiangHu/iNEXT.beta3D/README.md

 numerical value specifying a reference time for computing phylogenetic diversity.
 By default (`PDreftime = NULL`), the reference time is set to the tree depth, i.e., age of the root of the phylogenetic tree.
 Run the following code to perform PD analysis.
-The output is similar to that of taxonomic diversity and thus is omitted; see later graphical display of the output.
+The output data frame is similar to that based on abundance data and thus is omitted; see later graphical display of the output.

 ``` r
 ## Phylogenetic diversity